ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

    Extract the :file:`server.zip`

-2. Once extracted, open your .bash_profile in your favourite text editor, such as the built in TextEdit app::
+2. Once extracted, open your .bash_profile in a text editor, such as the built in TextEdit app::

     $ open -a TextEdit.app ~/.bash_profile